 When we root for others, it means that we are confident.
 It shows that we are secure enough to actually wish the best for others.
-That is a true success!
+That’s what true success is!

 When I post this philosophy online, I’ll get questions like ‘even the Yankees?”
-No way true success is not rooting for the Yankees. 🙂
+No way, success is not rooting for the Yankees. 🙂

 No, It doesn’t mean that we have to cheer or root for our direct competition.
-It just means that we should look for opportunities to cooperate, cross-promote, and learn from them.
+It just means that we should look for opportunities to cooperate, cross-promote, and learn from each other.

 True success is rooting for everyone which also means wanting to beat people at their best!
 I hate it when people make excuses for losing because it tries to take away the winners success.
 We should want them to play well, but just for us to perform a little bit better.
 It doesn’t take away from our own drive or hating to lose.